Alaska Surf Fishing

-This area offers some surf fishing opportunites on isolated fly-in or boat-in beaches along the Alaska Peninsula or on the beaches of many islands in the Aleutians.
-Productive shore-based salmon fishing wanes in quality the farther out on the Peninsula you go, but halibut opportunities remain consistent, as do rockfishing and greenling opportunities.
+This area offers some surf fishing opportunities on isolated fly-in or boat-in beaches along the Alaska Peninsula or on the beaches of many islands in the Aleutians.
+Productive shore-based salmon fishing wanes in quality the farther out on the Peninsula you go, but halibut opportunities remain consistent, as do rockfish and greenling opportunities.

 The northern portion of Region 5 offers some excellent tidewater fishing for sea-run Arctic char.
 The Wulik River is a popular destination for outstanding char fishing.

 If the waves are flat, as they often are in the protected coves and bays in Alaska, most any type of rod and reel combination will work for shore-based angling.
 Spinning rods to 6 1/2 feet topped with a reliable spinning reel with 12-lb. test monofilament line will do for rockfish, greenling, perch, and most species of salmon.
 Halibut fishermen should go with a longer, heavier rod and line in the 20-25 lb. class.

 When the waves get rough or on beach areas where there are breaking waves, it's important to be able to cast beyond the breakers.
 For this, you need a long rod capable of both hurling your offering out past breaking waves and keeping your line above the surf.
 If you cast short the wave action will carry your bait ashore.
 Rods in the 12-foot or even 14-foot class are ideal for this type of fishing.